akveo/nebular/docs/articles/nebular-themes-tutorial-custom.md

 };
 ```
 * Import `themes.scss` file created in first step
-* Import framework component styles which will use your new theme
+* Import framework component styles that will be used in your new theme
 * Install the framework with usage of [mixin](http://sass-lang.com/guide#topic-6) provided by Nebular